feliciaiveliz/launch-school/back_end/109/study_guide/Cheatsheet.md

 Local variable `a` is being initialized to a String object with a value of `hello`.

 Local variable `b` is being initialized to the same String object that local variable `a` is referencing.

+This example demonstrates local variable scoping rules, specifically the fact that a local variable initialized outside of a block is accessible inside the block.

+On line 1 we invoke the `puts` method and pass in `greeting` to it as an argument, outputting it's new value, `Hi`.
+This line outputs `nil`.

+evaluates to true

+###### is truthy